'In our hearts': London remembers 72 Grenfell fire victims

 Associated Press

+Prince William and his wife, Kate, joined hundreds of people for a separate service later Tuesday in the shadow of the tower.

-The inferno at Grenfell Tower, a public housing building set in Britain’s richest borough of Kensington and Chelsea, horrified the nation and prompted soul-searching about failings by officials and businesses that contributed to so many deaths.
+The inferno at Grenfell Tower, a public housing building set in Britain’s richest borough of Kensington and Chelsea, horrified the nation and prompted many questions about lax safety regulations and other failings by officials and businesses that contributed to so many deaths.

 The fire broke out in the middle of the night in a kitchen on the fourth floor of the tower and spread rapidly up the outside of the 25-story building like a lit fuse.
 Flammable cladding panels installed on the tower’s exterior walls have been blamed for how the fire raced out of control.

-Later Tuesday, community groups will gather in the shadows of the ruined tower to lay flowers and wreaths.
-Firefighters from across the country will form a guard of honor as local residents join a silent walk starting from the base of the tower.
+Firefighters from across the country formed an honor guard as local residents held a silent walk starting from the base of the tower.

 That has frustrated many survivors and bereaved families.
 The Rev. Graham Tomlin, bishop of Kensington, said many families cannot move on until they find justice.